matias-ceau/scripts/docs/scripts/git_clone_by_author-repo.sh.md

 ### Notes

-- Ensure to have SSH keys set up and added to the GitHub account when using the SSH option.
+- Make sure to have SSH keys set up if using the SSH option to avoid authentication issues.
-- The script will create a directory for each developer under the specified cloning directory if it does not already exist.
+- The script will create necessary directories if they don’t exist, based on the developer's name.

-- It is advisable not to mix the use of the `-s` and `-l` options simultaneously as the script restricts this.
+> **Critique:**

-> **Critique**:
+>
-> While the script is functional, a few improvements could enhance usability:
-> - Add error handling for the `git clone` command to manage cases where the cloning fails.
-> - Implement validation to check if the provided developer/package format is correct before attempting to clone.
-> - Consider providing more verbose output during the cloning process to inform the user of the steps being executed.
+> The script handles basic scenarios effectively but could benefit from enhanced error handling, particularly while cloning.
+For instance, it does not check if the repository already exists or if there are any issues during the clone process.
+Additionally, using a more structured method for argument parsing might enhance readability and maintainability.
+Consider implementing verbose mode to inform users of the cloning process in detail.